Rethinking Post-Unlearning Behavior of Large Vision-Language Models

 \subsection{Experimental Setup}

-\paragraph{Datasets and Models.} To simulate a more practical scenario, we remove entities representing real-world celebrities that the model is already familiar with, using the \textit{celeb-1000}\footnote{https://huggingface.co/datasets/SatyaV/celeb-1000} dataset.
-First, we filter out celebrity entities already recognized by the model from the \textit{celeb-1000}.
-Then, we randomly sample $n \in \{5, 10, 20\}$ entities as the forget-entity set $\mathcal{E}_f$ and use the remaining ones as the retain-entity set $\mathcal{E}_r$ .
-We experiment with state-of-the-art open-sourced LVLMs \cite{liu2024llavanext}: LLaVA-1.6-Mistral (7B) and LLaVA-1.6-Vicuna (7B).
+\paragraph{Datasets and Models.} To simulate a more practical scenario, we remove entities representing real-world celebrities that the model is already familiar with, using the \textit{Celeb-1000} dataset.
+First, we filter out celebrity entities already recognized by the model from the \textit{Celeb-1000}.
+Then, we randomly sample $n$ entities ($n \in \{5, 10, 20\}$) as the forget-entity set $\mathcal{E}_f$ and use the remaining ones as the retain-entity set $\mathcal{E}_r$ .
+We experiment with state-of-the-art open-sourced LVLMs~\citep{liu2024llavanext}: LLaVA-1.6-Mistral (7B) and LLaVA-1.6-Vicuna (7B).